brendanlandis/cut-it/README.md

 ## ok, what does all this shit do then

 Cut It turns the Organelle into a chain of four pedals, basically.
 (So, you'll want to have audio going into the device.
 It doesn't generate any sound on its own.)
-To play the patch as intended, the physical device itself should be rotated 90° counter-clockwise, so that the keyboard buttons are arranged from C4 at the bottom to B6 at the top.
-From this perspective, the buttons represent four groups of controls, one for each "pedal" (Ugh, I'll call them "filters" from now on).
-These filters process the sound serially (from bottom to top), as a pedal chain would.
+The buttons represent four groups of controls, one for each "pedal" (I'll call them "filters" from now on).
+These filters process the sound serially (from right to left), as a pedal chain would.

-The filters and their controls are, from bottom to top:
+The filters and their controls are, from right to left:

-- F5-B6 - reverb / freeze
+- F5-B6 - chop
-- C5-E5 - tremolo
+- C5-E5 - filter / pitch
-- F4-B5 - filter / pitch
+- F4-B5 - tremolo
-- C4-E4 - chop
+- C4-E4 - reverb / freeze

-The knobs also control different stuff for each of the filters, and are selected by pressing the lower-left-most button of each group.
-(So for example, if you want to use the knobs to control stuff for the tremolo filter, you'll press C5 to switch them over to those controls.
-For filter / pitch, F#4.)
+The knobs also control different stuff for each of the filters, and the display will give status of what's happening with whichever filter is "selected".
+You can select a filter by pressing the "on/off" or "shift" buttons for that filter (see diagrams below).

-This lower-left-most button also functions as a "shift" button, allowing access to other controls for each filter.
-More on each filter below.

 ## nitty gritty controls

 ### chop
-The first filter in the "pedal chain", and the bottom-most group of controls.
+The first filter in the chain, and the right-most group of controls.
 There are a couple concepts behind this filter:

-1. In its default state, Chop revolves around the recording and playback of a single sample at a time.
+1. In its default state, Chop revolves around the recording and playback of a single sample at a time ("Sample Mode").
 The knobs can be used to mangle the playback of the sample in some fun ways.
 Pressing D#4 engages sample mode, which acts as a kind of loop pedal, using whichever sample was played or recorded last.
 If there are no samples recorded, it will start recording one for the length specified by knob2 ("grain size").
-Once the sample is recorded, sample mode will engage.
+Once the sample is recorded, Sample Mode will engage.
 2. Chop is also equipped with Chop mode, which, when engaged, will start randomly shuffling between the live sound going into the Organelle, and up to four recorded samples.
-If no recorded samples are present, it'll start recording samples one at a time, for the length specified by knob2 ("grain size").
-Once each sample is recorded, chop mode will engage.
+If no recorded samples are present, it'll start recording samples one at a time, for the length specified by knob2 ("Grain Size").
+Once each sample is recorded, Chop Mode will engage.

+#### buttons
+        B5  - sample mode on/off
+    A#5     - chop mode on/off
+        A5  - reverse play direction of current sample G#5     -
+        G5  - record sample 3
+    F#5     - record sample 4
+        F5  - shift

+and, with shift engaged:

+        B5  - delete all samples
+    A#5     -
+        A5  -
+    G#5     -
+        G5  -
+    F#5     -
+        F5  - shift

 #### knobs

     - knob1: playhead start position
-    - knob1 + shift:
     - knob2: grain size (percentage of sample to play [while recording a sample, this knob specifies how long to record for - max 5 seconds])
-    - knob2 + shift:
     - knob3: playback speed
-    - knob3 + shift: playback pitch
     - knob4: tempo of playhead movement in BPM (0 = playhead does not move, 100 = playhead skips around randomly at the rate of 256th notes)
-    - knob4 + shift: tempo of playhead movement in BPM (0 = no movement, 100 = idk hella fast)

-#### buttons
-        E4  - engage sample mode
-    D#4     - engage chop mode
-        D4  - stop either sample mode or chop mode
-    C#4     - shift / make knobs start controlling sample / chop stuff
-        C4  - delete all samples

 and, with shift engaged:

-        E4  - record sample 2
-    D#4     - record sample 1
-        D4  - record sample 3
-    C#4     - still shift, duh
-        C4  - record sample 4
+    - shift + knob1:
+    - shift + knob2:
+    - shift + knob3: playback pitch
+    - shift + knob4: tempo of playhead movement in MS (0 = no movement, 100 = idk hella fast)